-Great fit, more compact design
+Great fit, compact design

-The H1 chip
+All hail the H1 chip

 The benefit of being owned by Apple means access to the company’s technology.